RusiWang99/RusiWang99.github.io/_pages/about.md

 ## Join TESLA Research Group, 26 August 2024
 I'm excited to join the TESLA—Transport and Energy Systems Laboratory—under the supervision of Professor Chi Xie, opening a new chapter in my research journey in operations research! 🚀

-## Receive Excellent Graduate Student Scholarship, 7 November 2023

-Honored to receive the Excellent Graduate Student Scholarship of Tongji University!
-In the last academic year, I achieved a weighted average score of 90.60/100, published a first-author EI journal article, and actively participated in multiple volunteer services. 🎉